 Along with this information, a CAAP Certificate of Achievement is also received if the score obtained the student is above the national mean score.

 Multiple Choice Tests

-Scoring Procedure - There are five CAAP test modules with multiple choice questions.
+Scoring Procedure - There are five modules of this test with multiple choice questions.
 These are Reading, Writing Skills, Mathematics, Critical Thinking and Science.
 Within a single module, every question carries the same value.
 Therefore, there are no questions within a single module which will be awarded more marks than another question.